dex4er/js-promise-readable/README.md

 ```

 This method returns `Promise` which is fulfilled when stream emits `event`.
 The
-result of this event is returned or `null` value if stream is already ended.
+result of this event is returned or `undefined` value if stream is already
+ended.

+The promise will reject on error.

 _Example:_